 Outcomes of the cost recovery model review

-Changes to the cost recovery model will be made for 2017–18.
+Changes to the cost recovery model took effect for 2017–18.
 Recommendations to enhance the model, following extensive consultation with government and industry stakeholders, were approved by the Transport and Infrastructure Council in November 2016.

 Changes from 1 July 2017 include: